Official: IPL 2021 postponed after multiple cases of Covid-19 reported in bio-bubbles

 The BCCI would like to thank all the healthcare workers, state associations, players, support staff, franchises, sponsors, partners and all the service providers who have tried their best to organise IPL 2021 even in these extremely difficult times.

-SRH were set to meet Mumbai Indians on Tuesday night in New Delhi before the news of the player testing positive meant a reschedule was likely as the team will have to undergo quarantine.
+SRH were set to meet Mumbai Indians on Tuesday night in New Delhi before the news of the player testing positive meant a reschedule was likely as the team would have had to undergo quarantine.

 But with four different IPL teams reporting positive tests in their camps in the last two days, the league has now been suspended.

-Earlier, on Monday, KKR’s match against RCB on Monday was postponed by the IPL.
-Chennai Super Kings’ game against Rajasthan Royals was also set to be rescheduled according to multiple reports.
+Earlier, on Monday, KKR’s match against RCB on Monday was postponed in Ahmedabad by the IPL.
+Kolkata Knight Riders bowlers Sandeep Warrier and Varun Chakravarthy had returned positive results.

+Chennai Super Kings’ game against Rajasthan Royals in Delhi was also set to be rescheduled according to multiple reports after CSK bowling coach L Balaji was confirmed to have tested positive along with a member on the transport staff.

 The BCCI had also reportedly considered moving the remainder of the campaign to Mumbai by the upcoming weekend as the current bio-bubbles in Ahmedabad and New Delhi were both affected.